raviten/documentation/integrating-android-sdk.rst

 B. If you use GCM
 #################
 We prefer that you integrate using FCM.
-Howver, if you are already using GCM (and have GCM tokens), follow the following steps
+However, if you are already using GCM (and have GCM tokens), follow the following steps

 #.
 Add dependencies to *app/build.gradle*::